zmalone/habitat/www/source/blog/2017-08-15-Packaging-a-Website-with-Nginx-and-Habitat.html.md

 Before we go further, we need to make sure you've been through the [Download and Install](/download/) docs and set up your machine to build Habitat packages.
 By now, you'll need to have:

 * Downloaded and installed Habitat
-* Created an account on Habitat Builder
+* Created an account on the Habitat Depot
 * Created an Origin for your Habitat packages
 * Configured your workstation by running through `hab setup` (and generated your origin keys, since we'll be using them here to sign the packages we make)